gmechaly/cub3d/README.md

 ## ✍️ A personal note

 **cub3D** has been my favourite project from 42 Common Core.
-It explores real-time execution with input's management, optimization to avoid lags, and a large liberty to use uour creativity.
-It was the most fun project to do, from discovering the raycasting method to creating funny maps.
+It explores real-time execution with inputs management, memory optimization, and a large liberty to use our creativity.
+It was the most fun project to do, from discovering the raycasting method to creating funny maps and mazes.
 This project has made me want to create my own videogame someday.

 ---